-If you’re like most businesses, your sales reps are often failing to connect with potential buyers at the right time.
-This is not because they are lazy or unmotivated — on the contrary, it is likely because they are overloaded with work.
-The only problem is, they’re working on the wrong things.
-Most of the work they’re spending time on, such as writing and storing notes about leads, scheduling calls, setting follow-up reminders or entering data, is low-value compared to the value of time spent conversing directly with customers.
+If you’re like many businesses, your sales reps often find it difficult — if not impossible — to connect with potential buyers at the right time.
+This is not a product of being lazy or unmotivated.
+On the contrary, it’s usually because they’re overloaded with work.
+The problem is, they’re often working on the wrong things.
+Most of the work they’re spending time on — such as writing and storing notes about leads, scheduling calls, setting follow-up reminders or entering data — is low-value compared to the value of time spent conversing directly with customers.

-Using automation to facilitate these important interactions with potential customers can have a significant, positive effect on connection rates, conversion rates, and even your overall revenue.
-Although you might object to the concept of automating your sales process on the grounds that it is less human, irritating for leads, a distraction from building sales skills, a recipe for more dropped balls, or even something that you just don’t think your business is ready for yet — ultimately, none of these objections hold water.
+Using automation to facilitate these important interactions with potential customers can have a significant, positive effect on connection rates, conversion rates and even your overall revenue.
+You might object to the concept of automating your sales process on the grounds that it seems less human, irritating for leads, a distraction from building sales skills, a recipe for more dropped balls, or even something that you just don’t think your business is ready for yet but, ultimately, none of these objections hold water.

 Sales force automation solves the biggest challenges facing sales teams today and, with the technology in place, your efforts to turn leads into customers will see greater success.

 The majority of marketing leads — 79%, in fact — never turn into sales.
 It’s tempting to place the blame on marketing for this.
-After all, how is your sales team supposed to convert poor quality leads into customers?
-However, data shows that sales is equally responsible for this dismal conversion rate: 50% of marketing leads receive no follow-up from sales and 44% of salespeople give up after one attempt at follow-up with a lead, even though 80% of sales require five follow-ups after the initial contact.
+After all, how is your sales team supposed to convert unqualified leads into customers?
+However, data shows that sales is equally responsible for this dismal conversion rate: An estimated 93% of leads need six calls to convert, but about 44% of salespeople give up after one follow-up or rejection.
+Additionally, 49% of marketers claim their sales teams aren’t working efficiently with their marketing teams.

-Sales force automation eliminates or reduces time spent on ineffective prospecting, data entry, call scheduling, or administration by handling basic tasks for your team so they can focus on conversations with leads.
+Sales force automation eliminates or reduces time spent on ineffective prospecting, data entry, call scheduling, or administration by handling basic tasks for your team so they can better prioritize and focus on conversations with leads.

 For example, with lead scoring in place, your team will no longer have to do extensive research to figure out who they should call and when.
 Lead routing makes it possible to automatically assign leads to different people on your team for follow-up, reducing first response time and sending leads to the right person immediately.
 Also, automated email funnels that nurture your cold leads will send more hot leads your way over time.
 Overall, automating your sales process can produce serious ROI for your business.

 By using automation to nurture leads, you can significantly improve your company’s revenue, since nurtured leads make 47% larger purchases than non-nurtured leads.
-Although 65% of companies haven’t established lead nurturing, those who do emphasize it (that means consistent follow-up for leads at every point along the buyer’s journey) generate 50% more sales leads at a 33% lower cost per lead.
-This also leads to gains in revenue.
+Surprisingly, 65% of companies haven’t established lead nurturing strategies (consistent follow-up for leads at every point along the buyer’s journey), but those who do emphasize it generate 20% more sales leads.

-Companies who invest in automation can see up to 70% faster sales cycle times, and a 54% improvement in meeting sales goals.
-When businesses align their sales and marketing lead generation efforts, which involves using automation to escort leads generated by marketing throughout the sales cycle, it can lead to massive gains in revenue.
+Companies that invest in automation can see up to a 451% increase in qualified leads, 70% faster sales cycle times, and a 54% improvement in meeting sales goals.
+When businesses align their sales and marketing lead generation efforts — which involves using automation to escort leads generated by marketing throughout the sales cycle — it can lead to massive gains in revenue.
 In one study by CSO Insights, 89% of companies who aligned sales and marketing saw increases.

 Success stories abound in businesses who have revolutionized their team’s efficiency using sales force automation.
-For example, Basic Bananas, Australia’s leading marketing education organization, used ONTRAPORT, an all-in-one automation platform, to streamline many of the menial tasks their team was spending time on so that they could focus on tasks with a bigger impact.
-They say, “Menial tasks are automated within ONTRAPORT, so our team spends their time working on the most meaningful tasks, which make the biggest impact and has the most fulfilling outcome.”
+For example, Basic Bananas, Australia’s leading marketing education organization, used Ontraport, an all-in-one automation platform, to streamline the menial tasks their team was spending time on so that they could focus on the tasks with a bigger impact.
+They say, “Menial tasks are automated within Ontraport, so our team spends their time working on the most meaningful tasks, which make the biggest impact and have the most fulfilling outcome.”

-With so much promising data to suggest that automating the sales process can lead to faster customer acquisition and growing revenue, why are so few companies investing in it?
-Even of those who do have some sort of automation in place, most companies are still under-using it, failing to invest time and resources into fully automating the sales process.
+With so much promising data suggesting that automating the sales process can lead to faster customer acquisition and growing revenue, why are so few companies investing in it?
+Even of those who do have some sort of automation in place, most companies are still underutilizing it and failing to invest time and resources into fully automating the sales process.